Last updated: 10 June 2026

 Fixed Allocation style: 0.45% on the first £100,000, falling to 0.25% above £100,000.

 On top of the management fee, you'll pay underlying fund costs (built into the ETFs and reflected in performance rather than charged separately) and market spread costs.
-Importantly, there are no set-up fees, exit fees, or trading charges.
+Importantly, there are no set-up fees, exit fees, or trading charges, and I've always found JPMorgan clear about what it charges.

 Is 0.75% expensive?
 Compared to DIY platforms like Lightyear or Trading 212, which charge zero or near-zero commission, yes.
 But that's comparing apples with oranges.
 Those platforms require you to make every investment decision yourself.
 JPMorgan's fee pays for a team of professionals to manage, rebalance, and adjust your portfolio on your behalf.